 You must have heard how politicians and senior government officials in Nigeria fly first-class air tickets to make millions of naira from their travel allowances which are officially known as estacodes.

 From the state governors to ministers, senators to members of the House of Rep, and state commissioners to local government men, they all apply for travel allowances for seminars in the U.K, oil contracts in Italy, loan trips to China, arms deals to the United States and Russia, terrorism summit to Pakistan, the list is long.

 If you think their official salary and kickbacks from contracts are the only sources of revenue, then you just have to be an insider to know how billions of naira are cornered every month, every year in the name of travel allowances in foreign currencies.

 For instance, the annual report by the Central Bank of Nigeria (CBN) covering 2020 shows that the apex bank procured USD3,950,000,000 in 2019 to fund estacode and personal travel allowances to Nigerian Ministries, Departments, and Agencies (MDAs) and fund the operations of Bureaux De Change (BDCs).

 Table of Contents

 Estacode is dated back to colonialism, it was travel and feeding allowances given to the colonial officials who travel to the British colonies around the world.

-A total of 65 countries that were formerly under the British Empire have gained independence, but some of the former colonies practice some of the system, legal system, and protocols left behind by their former masters.
+A total of 65 countries that were formerly under the British Empire gained independence, but some of the former colonies practice some of the systems, legal systems, and protocols left behind by their former masters.